-There are only two adjustable parameters in this sub-menu, "Fuel Ramp" values and "Initial Pump Pw".
+There are only two adjustable parameters in this sub-menu, "Initial pump Pw" values and "Fuel Ramp".

 "Fuel Ramp" is the amount of fuel delivered from the end of "Switch over" to "Idle".
 Range of settings is between 0 and 20.